What Do Crickets Eat: Diet Guide

 What Do Crickets Eat in the Wild?

-Camel & Cave Cricket Diet
+Camel and Cave Cricket Diet

 Mole Cricket Diet

-Mole crickets feed differently from their above-ground relatives.
-Living underground, they chew through grass roots and tunnel through soil, and they’ll also eat other soil insects like mites and mealworms.
 Their damage shows up as thinning, loose, or browning turf rather than chewed fabric.
-Because they live below the surface, they need a completely different control approach — see our guide on how to get rid of mole crickets in your lawn.
+Because they live below the surface, they need a different control approach.
+See our guide on how to get rid of mole crickets in your lawn.

 What to Feed a Pet Cricket in Captivity